-Editor Dean Rhodes graduated from Arizona State University in 1982 and has spent the last 37 years working for daily and weekly newspapers in Arizona, Oregon, North Dakota and Washington state.
-He joined the staff of Smoke Signals in August 2007 and has guided the Tribal publication to 85 state and national journalism awards.
+Publications Coordinator Dean Rhodes graduated from Arizona State University in 1982 and has spent the last 40 years working for daily and weekly newspapers in Arizona, Oregon, North Dakota and Washington state.
+He joined the staff of Smoke Signals in August 2007 and has guided the Tribal publication to 125 state and national journalism awards.
 He can be contacted at 503-879-1463 or email@example.com.

-Staff writer Danielle Frost graduated from Eastern Washington University with a journalism degree in 1998.
+Editor Danielle Harrison graduated from Eastern Washington University with a journalism degree in 1998.
 She has worked at weekly newspapers in Oregon and Washington state, spending nine years at the Camas-Washougal Post-Record as an education reporter.
 She joined the staff of Smoke Signals in September 2017 and quickly won an award from the Native American Journalists Association for Coverage of Native America.
+She was named editor of Smoke Signals in July 2023.
 She can be reached at 503-879-4663 or firstname.lastname@example.org.

 Grand Ronde Tribal member Justin Phillips graduated from Tillamook High School in 1995 and attended Western Oregon University, where he studied marketing.
 He joined the staff of Smoke Signals in May 1999 and has won numerous awards for designing the Tribal newspaper as the page designer.
 He can be reached at 503-879-2190 or email@example.com.